espruino/EspruinoDocs/devices/TouchRD.md

   - `yn, xn, yp, xp` pins connected to the leads of the resistive touch screen and become properties of the controller (same name)
   - `callback` a `function(x,y,touch)` invoked on a touch down, on configurable interval while touching and moving, of which the last occurrence is *the* 'untouch'.
-Untouch is detectable by `x === undefined`. callback becomes property of controller with abbreviated name 'cb`.
+Untouch is detectable by `x === undefined`. callback becomes property of controller with abbreviated name `cb`.
 Callback arguments are:
     - `x, y` coordinates of touch point with `x === undefined` for 'untouch' for compatibility reasons with existing `Touchscreen` module.
     - `t` touchRD controller instance (useful to access other and internal touch controller properties and methods for manipulation and calibration in application on touch / drag / move / untouch events AND to test if (t.t) touched or untouched (!t.t).
 Properties and methods are (same as the default